 This course is a survey of the gods in Greco-Roman myth with a particular focus on the representation, function, and meaning of the gods.
 We will consider how and if these ancient gods have survived in modern contexts in order to deepen our understanding of them.

-Debra Freas (Core Program)
+Debra Freas (Classical Studies)

 CSP 17.
 LITERATURE AND PHILOSOPHY: DIONYSUS IN MODERN THOUGHT.